nicolas-montani/Real_estate/README.md

 docker-compose up --build
 ```

-- (If you need to stop the container run the following command:
+- (If you need (you don't have to) to stop the container run the following command:)
 ```bash
 docker-compose down
 ```